 Running a CUDA program interactively on a GPU-enabled node

 To execute a CUDA code, you have to login via interactive batch to a GPU-enabled node on the SCC.
-To request an xterm with access to 1 GPU for 24 hours (this command requires X to be running on your local machine):
+To request an interactive session with access to 1 GPU:

 To run a CUDA program interactively, you then type in the name of the program at the command prompt: